jayway/webpack-lab/transpile-postcss/README.md

 ### Install postcss

 There is a lot of postcss modules and you can read more about them here: https://github.com/postcss/postcss.
-I'm gonna use 'cssnext' and 'nested' in this example so lets install those and the postcss-loader webpack needs as well.
+I'm gonna use **postcss-cssnext** and **postcss-nested** in this example so lets install those and the postcss-loader webpack needs as well.

 ```text
 npm i --save-dev postcss-cssnext postcss-nested postcss-loader